JacobCWBillings/PublicSphereTech/README.md

 ## Near-term Goals
 *Public Sphere Tech* (PST) comprises a suite of applications to facilitate scalable coordination.
-Each application, described in the milestones below, builds towards the long-term vision of a "global public sphere," wherein a global citizenry auto-generates and, as self-interested individuals, assents to a set of equitable and sustainable norms.
+Each application, described in the milestones below, builds towards the long-term vision of a "global public sphere," wherein a global citizenry auto-generates and, as self-interested individuals, assents to an evolving set of equitable and sustainable norms.

 ### Milestone 1: I/O Systems Foundations: OriginTrail + SingularityNET (Month 1)
 A natural place to begin is with the integration of high-accessibility data storage systems and low-cost data analysis tools into a common framework.